yuvanrajjjj/InvoiceExtractionOCR/README.md

-# Invoice Extraction with LLM
+## Invoice Extraction with LLM

 This project extracts specific information from invoices in PDF format using a language model (LLM).
-The extracted information includes the invoice number, total amount, address, and account number.
+The extracted information includes the invoice number, total amount, address, and account number and also you can add or customize the Extraction Schema for desired output

+## Flexibility with LLMs

+This project is designed to be flexible and can work with various open and other LLMs.
+The current implementation uses OllamaFunctions with the llama2 model, but you can easily switch to other models by updating the LLM initialization in the script.

 ## Project Structure